Kaskirbayeva/ML-model-to-predict-LOS-/README.md

   - Socioeconomic and insurance status
   - Hospital organisational characteristics

+## Data Availability

+Access to the real data is restricted due to data privacy and governance requirements, and must be formally requested from the Ministry of Health, subject to their data-sharing policies and any required institutional/ethical approvals.
+Researchers interested in accessing the underlying data should contact the data holder or the corresponding author for guidance on the request procedure.

 ### Outcome Variable: LOS Derivation and Categorisation
 - LOS was derived automatically from routinely collected administrative data, defined as the number of days between the date of admission and the date of discharge, death, or referral.